Genetic viability: Necessary conditions

 To be genetically viable, a population of plants or animals requires a certain amount of genetic diversity and a certain population size.
 For long-term genetic viability, the population size should consist of enough breeding pairs to maintain genetic diversity.
 The precise effective population size can be calculated using a minimum viable population analysis.
 Higher genetic diversity and a larger population size will decrease the negative effects of genetic drift and inbreeding in a population.
 When adequate measures have been met, the genetic viability of a population will increase.

 Causes for decrease

 The main cause of a decrease in genetic viability is loss of habitat.
 This loss can occur because of, for example urbanization or deforestation causing habitat fragmentation.
 Natural events like earthquakes, floods or fires can also cause loss of habitat.
 Eventually, loss of habitat could lead to a population bottleneck.
 In a small population, the risk of inbreeding will increase drastically which could lead to a decrease in genetic viability.
 If they are specific in their diets, this can also lead to habitat isolation and reproductive constraints, leading to greater population bottleneck, and decrease in genetic viability.
 Traditional artificial propagation can also lead to decreases in genetic viability in some species.

+Genetic viability of particular wolf populations

+A small highly inbred population of gray wolves (Canis lupus) residing in Isle Royale National Park, Michigan, USA has been undergoing population decline and is nearing extinction.
+These gray wolves have been experiencing severe inbreeding depression primarily determined by the homozygous expression of strongly deleterious recessive mutations leading to decreased genetic viability.
+Reduced genetic viability due to severe inbreeding was expressed as reduced reproduction and survival as well as specific defects such as malformed vertebrae, probable cataracts, syndactyly, an unusual "rope tail," and anomalous fur phenotypes.
+A separate inbred Scandinavian population of gray wolves (Canis lupus), also suffering from loss of genetic viability, is experiencing inbreeding depression likely due to the homozygous expression of deleterious recessive mutations.